smolak/stash-it/packages/prefix-suffix-plugin/README.md

 ![logo-stash-it-color-dark 2x](https://user-images.githubusercontent.com/1819138/30385483-99fd209c-98a7-11e7-85e2-595791d8d894.png)

-### Description

 `@stash-it/prefix-suffix-plugin` is a plugin for `@stash-it/stash-it` that allows you to add a prefix and/or suffix to the key before persisting the value.

 ### When to use it?

 Let's say you're using a storage that doesn't support namespaces, but you want to separate the keys for different parts of your application.
 You can use this plugin to add a prefix and/or suffix to the key.
+Now your team can save an item for key `user1` and so can the other team(s).

 ## Installation